 - Seek social support.
 Make an effort to stay well-connected with family and friends who can offer nonjudgmental emotional support.
 Set aside time each week for connecting, even if it's just a walk with a friend.

-- Set personal health goals.
-For example, set a goal to establish a good sleep routine or to find time to be physically active on most days of the week.
-It's also crucial to fuel your body with healthy foods and plenty of water.
+Set personal health goals.
+For example, set goals to establish a good sleep routine, find time to be physically active on most days of the week, eat a healthy diet and drink plenty of water.

 - See your doctor.
-Get recommended immunizations and screenings.
+Get recommended vaccinations and screenings.
 Make sure to tell your doctor that you're a caregiver.
 Don't hesitate to mention any concerns or symptoms you have.

 It may be hard to imagine leaving your loved one in someone else's care, but taking a break can be one of the best things you do for yourself — as well as the person you're caring for.
 Most communities have some type of respite care available, such as: